ZEJIA-LIU/web-softwaretools-plain/workSpace/hengbin-an/Conclusion.md

   ### Prototype of the project

   This project is about the design of pet website functions.
-Our team members (a total of five people) are arranged to design a series of functions for the online website of the owner of a pet shop, making the online website more attractive to customers and improving the owner or buyer The ease of going to use the site.
+Our team members (a total of five) are arranged to design a series of functions for the online website of a pet shop owner, so as to make the online website more attractive to customers and improve the convenience for the owner and buyers to use the website.

   ### Discussion of new features for the project